kishansutariya23/linux/README.md

 > cd /test    => Change directory to /test directory
 ```
 below are the example for directory traverse perform in git bash of windows10.

+[SOME OF THE BASIC COMMANDS OF LINUX CAN BE USED IN GIT ALSO ]

 ``` bash

 >> using "ls" command we checked the folders,files present in linux directory(folder) and we found 2 folders.